top of page

 She gave this name to the Lord who spoke to her: “You are the God who sees me,” for she said, “I have now seen the One who sees me.” ...
 So Hagar bore Abram a son, and Abram gave the name Ishmael to the son she had borne.
 Abram was eighty-six years old when Hagar bore him Ishmael.
 Genesis 16

-This Old Testament miracle of the angel of the Lord is so very intimate and personal.
+This Old Testament story of the angel of the Lord is so very intimate and personal.
 Can you hear God’s grief in this exchange?
 Did you know that Hagar is the first person, man or woman, who experienced a face-to-face conversation with “the angel of the Lord”?
 Listen carefully to the importance of the names in the story.
 “The angel of the Lord” tells her the name of this son she will have; Ishmael which means “God hears.”
 And, the name Hagar gives to “the Lord who spoke to her” is El Roi which means “the God who sees me.”
 Many believe that “the angel of the Lord” is in fact Christ.
 Listen closely to the language here; Hagar is convinced that she has seen the Lord, God himself, not just an angel.
 A Christophany is an appearance of Christ to an earthly human either before his birth as the man of Jesus or after Jesus’ resurrection.

 This is such a face to face encounter here in the desert between the Lord and the poor servant girl Hagar.
-This is so physical, involving seeing and hearing of these two beings alone in the desert, with a promise of a plan for the future.
+This is so physical, involving seeing and hearing of these two beings alone in the desert, with a promise of a plan for the future. ...
+Is this encounter a miracle?

 Do you have eyes but fail to see, and ears but fail to hear?

-Genesis’ story of the servant, Hagar, and this unnamed Syrian woman are two stories of women who were not part of the chosen nation of Israel.
+Genesis’ story of the servant, Hagar, and this unnamed gentile woman are two stories of women who were not part of the chosen nation of Israel.
 And yet each one of these women possess an extraordinary amount of faith in the midst of her own personal spiritual crisis.
-Hagar, a mere slave woman, is tragically caught between the marriage of Abraham and Sarah.
-She is pulled into the marriage bed of this first patriarch through lack of faith.
-The consequences of this action are still fiercely felt to this day.

 Discussion